Share

 Saudi Arabia advances environmental conservation ahead of first Road Safety and Sustainability Conference

-The conference, themed "Innovating for Tomorrow," will take place from November 3 to 4
+The conference, themed "Innovating for Tomorrow," will take place in Riyadh from November 3 to 4

 Saudi Arabia advances environmental conservation ahead of first Road Safety and Sustainability Conference